GOFUVI/hf_eouls_geoparquet_stac_specs/stac_specs.md

 -   An `assets` list (or dictionary): each asset entry provides a link (URL or path) to an actual data file plus some metadata like file type, size, or descriptive title.

--   A `links` list: links to related entities (e.g., a link to its parent Collection, links to previous/next in a time series, or a link to license info).
+-   A `links` list: links to related entities (e.g., a link to its parent Collection, related items, or license info).
 These links allow the catalog to be navigable.

 Because a STAC Item is a *GeoJSON Feature*, it ensures immediate compatibility with GIS tools.
 One can take the geometry and properties and plot them on a map, or index them in a spatial database, etc. The use of GeoJSON also means the spatial reference is by default WGS84 geographic (lat/lon), which is typically expected for catalogs (the geometry field in the Item is assumed to be in WGS84 coordinates unless otherwise specified).
 This is convenient because our HF-Radar data and model data are indeed referenced to WGS84 lat/lon (as indicated by the GeoParquet CRS as well).